 The HiGain Generic Loopback (GNLB) commands allow you to use inband codes to loop up either NLOC (4-in-7) or NREM (3-in-7) towards the network.
 In addition, these inband codes loop up CREM (6-in-7) or CLOC (5-in-7) towards the customer.
 Either loopup condition can be terminated (looped down) with the 3-in-5, SMJK loopdown code.
 All inband codes must be present for at least 5 seconds before the HiGain system responds.

-Figure 30 on page 49 summarizes the available loopbacks in the system, and Table 20 summarizes the HiGain generic loopback commands.
-See "GNLB Test Procedures" on page 53 for the test procedures that apply when using the GNLB mode.
+Figure 30 on this page summarizes the available loopbacks in the system, and Table 20 on page 50 summarizes the HiGain generic loopback commands.